On the Applicability of the Geodesic Deviation Equation in General Relativity: Introduction

 \section{Introduction}

 Applications in space based geodesy and gravimetry missions require the precise knowledge of satellite orbits and possible deviations of nearby ones.
-In such a context one of the satellites may serve as the reference object and measurements are performed w.r.t.\ this reference satellite.
-GRACE-FO, the successor of the long-lasting GRACE mission, will measure the change of the separation between two spacecrafts with some 10\ nm accuracy \cite{GRACEFO:WEB}.
-The change of this distance is then used to obtain information about the gravitational field of the earth, i.e.\ to measure the Newtonian multipole moments of the gravitational potential.
+In such a context, one of the satellites may serve as the reference object and measurements are performed w.r.t.\ this master spacecraft.
+GRACE-FO, the successor of the long-lasting GRACE mission, aims at measuring the change of the separation between two spacecrafts with some 10\ nm accuracy \cite{Flechtner:2016, Loomis:2012}.
+The change of this distance is then used to obtain information about the gravitational field of the Earth, i.e.\ to measure the Newtonian multipole moments of the gravitational potential, and to deduce information about the mass distribution and its temporal variations.

-In this work we investigate the geodesic deviation equation in General Relativity in the case of highly symmetric spacetimes.
+In this work, we investigate the geodesic deviation equation in General Relativity (GR) in the case of highly symmetric spacetimes.
 Our aim is to develop a measure for the quality of approximation that the deviation equation provides to model test bodies and their orbit deviations in different orbital configurations.
-To achieve this we construct general solutions of the geodesic deviation equation and compare them to exact solutions of the underlying geodesic equation.
-Our analysis allows us to reveal physical and artificial effects of such an approximate description.
+To achieve this, we construct general solutions of the geodesic deviation equation and compare them to exact solutions of the underlying geodesic equation in a Schwarzschild spacetime.
+Our analysis allows us to reveal physical and artificial effects of such an approximative description.
 In particular, we comment on an effect that was reported for the first time in 1973 by Shirokov \cite{Shirokov:1973}.